-Policies - Directives adopted by the Board to chart a course of action for others.
+Policies - Directives adopted by the Chignecto-Central Region to chart a course of action for others.
 They tell what is expected, why and to what extent.
 Policies should be broad enough to give room for administrative action, yet narrow enough to give clear guidance.
-Policy is a governance matter and, therefore, the responsibility of the Board.
-Following policies which have been passed into law in the provincial legislature is required of all CCRSB employees.
+Policy is a governance matter and, therefore, the responsibility of the Chignecto-Central Region.
+Following policies which have been passed into law in the provincial legislature is required of all CCRCE employees.

 Positive Behaviour Support Team – Refers to a school-based team that meets for the purpose of discussing behavioural and/or mental health concerns/supports, behavioural systems and referrals.

 Positive and Effective Behaviour Support (PEBS) – An initiative that helps schools create a positive, safe, and learning-rich environment

 PowerSchool – Part of a province-wide initiative called iNSchool, which allows teachers and school administrators to use technology to manage data and information on student attendance, schedules, achievement, and behaviour.
 PowerSchool includes a web-based Student-Parent Portal and an updated report card format.

 Procedures - More detailed instructions, developed by administrators, for those responsible for putting policy into practice.
 Procedures describe how policy is to be implemented, by whom, when, where and in what form.
 Procedures are administrative in nature and, are therefore, the responsibility of the Regional Executive Director of Education and his/her administrative staff.

 Professional Learning Community (PLC) – Refers to a group of educators that meets regularly, shares expertise, and works collaboratively to improve teaching skills and the academic performance of students.